NEXT UP ON this.

 Efficiency can help you thrive at work, reduce your stress and impress your boss.
 The advantages don’t stop there either: limiting distractions and working efficiently is beneficial for everyone – including your colleagues.

-Dr Andrea Howell, an associate lecturer in management at Deakin Business School, says affect the whole team.
+Dr Andrea Howell, a lecturer in management at Deakin Business School, says your efficiency impacts the whole team.
 ‘Inefficient employees are like social loafers – the willing horse gets the work and the inefficient worker is carried by others – productivity suffers.’

 Don’t want to be that loafer?
 Here are the top seven work efficiency hacks and Dr Howell’s take on them: